zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/function_calling.md

 - **Basic understanding of GenAI concepts**: Review the [Enrich Your Mendix App with GenAI Capabilities](/appstore/modules/genai/) page for foundational knowledge and familiarized yourself with the [concepts](/appstore/modules/genai/using-gen-ai/).

-- **Understanding Function Calling and Prompt Engineering**: Learn about [Function Calling](/appstore/modules/genai/function-calling/) and [prompt engineering](/appstore/modules/genai/using-gen-ai/#prompt-engineering) for use within the Mendix ecosystem.
+- **Understanding Function Calling and Prompt Engineering**: Learn about [Function Calling](/appstore/modules/genai/function-calling/) and [Prompt Engineering](/appstore/modules/genai/using-gen-ai/#prompt-engineering) for use within the Mendix ecosystem.

 ### Learning Goals